 - hook a duck out of the water, which was my son’s favourite – he wanted to have a go three times, though he had also played with the skittles and the treasure ones, and each time he worked until he managed to get all the ducks out of the pond

-In the end, because the closing time had almost arrived, we went on a train ride, which has a Thwaites 1 tonne dumper as the engine, a main lead carriages and kiddie follow carts, specially custom-made for Diggerland.
+As our day out with the kids at Diggerland was coming to a close, we went on a train ride.
+The train had a Thwaites 1-tonne dumper as the engine, the main lead carriage and kiddie follow carts, especially custom-made for Diggerland.

-We left Diggerland at closing time, meaning at 17.
-We weren’t ready for this, we were on our way to the seaside and we thought “Ok, we could go in, see some diggers, and then we’ll be on our way!”.
-We were so naive!
-Honestly we didn’t know you could have so much fun, as a family, in a place full of diggers and trucks!
+We left Diggerland at closing time, meaning at 5 pm.
+We weren’t ready for this!
+On our way to the seaside, we thought “Ok, we could go in, see some diggers, and then we’ll be on our way”.
+Weren’t we naive!
+Honestly, we didn’t know you could have so much fun, as a family, in a place full of diggers and trucks!

-- kids under 80cm height can enter Diggerland for free and they can ride the train and play at the Little Tikes Wheelz Play Zone and enjoy (some of) the coin operated rides
+- kids under 80cm in height can enter Diggerland for free and they can ride the train and play at the Little Tikes Wheelz Play Zone and enjoy (some of) the coin-operated rides

-- on the site there are indoor eating facilities, outdoors seating/picnic area and a restaurant
+- on the site, there are indoor eating facilities, an outdoor seating/picnic area and a restaurant

 - check here the opening days and hours before deciding to visit it as it varies